bravo-t/DesignManager/README.md

 * Changable job graph and status.
 User can change job graph and/or status without any change to the input dependency file.
 A job can be skipped, re-ran or completely removed from job graph.
 This makes trial-and-error iterations in IC design much more convinient.
 * Intuitive representation of the status of each jobs.
 The tool has a GUI that represents the dependencies between jobs, and status of the jobs.

-## Demostration
+## Demonstration
 Below is the screenshots of the tool.
-I run it on [NN](https://github.com/bravo-t/NN), this project is small and builds quickly, suitable for a short demostration.
+I run it on [NN](https://github.com/bravo-t/NN), this project is small and builds quickly, suitable for a short demonstration.
 * This is the GUI of the tool
 ![](screenshots/screenshot.gif)
 * Related jobs will be highlighted when the mouse hovers over a job